Philo Sidney MINER Jr. (1838 – 1911) was Alex’s 3rd Great Grandfather, one of 16 in this generation.

 Section playoffs were suspended from 1957-66.
 Not long after they resumed, the city began experiencing white flight to the north, Clovis Unified exploded and athletic stability became an annual challenge at Roosevelt and its Fresno Unified brethren.

 iv.
-Elizabeth (Betty) J Miner was born 17 Dec 1921 Tulare, California.
-She married Robert Halls, son or brother (?) of Avalyn Miner Halls’ second husband, Sid Halls.
-They have one living daughter
+Elizabeth (Betty) Jean Miner was born 17 Dec 1921 in Dinuba, Tulare, California.
+She married Robert Halls, son of her older sister Avalyn’s second husband, Sid Halls with his first wife.
+Betty died 19 Jan 2002 in San Luis Obispo County, California

 4. Anderson Root Miner